TheMSFlow/wireframing/README.md

 If a client requests a change to the content layout, it can be quickly modified in the wireframe stage, rather than reworking a developed UI or prototype.

 In summary, wireframing enhances collaboration, supports better planning, and contributes to building more intuitive, user-friendly products with fewer development hurdles.

+# Real-World Scenario: Catching Usability Issues Early with Wireframing

+## Scenario: Redesigning a University Course Registration System

+A university planned to redesign its online course registration system.
+The old system was outdated and had received numerous complaints from students about its confusing layout and hard-to-use navigation.
+The design team created a set of low-fidelity wireframes to map out the new system before diving into high-fidelity design or development.

+## Usability Issues Identified

+During a review session with students and faculty using the low-fidelity wireframes, several issues were quickly uncovered:

+- **Confusing Navigation:** Users couldn’t easily find where to view available courses or access their schedule.
+- **Overwhelming Information:** Too much data was crammed onto the course selection screen, making it hard to scan and understand.
+- **Lack of Feedback:** There was no clear indication when a course was successfully added to the schedule.

+## Resolution

+Thanks to early feedback on the wireframes, the design team made the following adjustments:

+- **Simplified Navigation:** Introduced a sidebar menu with clearly labeled sections: “Course Search,” “My Schedule,” and “Registration Status.”
+- **Improved Layout:** Grouped course information into collapsible sections, allowing users to view only what they needed at a time.
+- **Added Confirmation Messages:** Included a visual checkmark and message to confirm successful course additions or flag issues like scheduling conflicts.

+## Impact on the Final Product

+By addressing these usability concerns early in the wireframing stage, the team avoided costly design and development changes later.
+The updated system received positive feedback from users for being more intuitive and less frustrating to use.
+Adoption rates increased, and helpdesk tickets related to course registration dropped significantly.

+## Conclusion: The Role of Wireframing in User-Friendly Design

+This scenario highlights how wireframing plays a critical role in identifying and resolving usability issues before they escalate.
+Wireframes allow teams to validate ideas, gather feedback, and iterate quickly—ensuring the final product is aligned with user needs and expectations.
+Ultimately, wireframing is an essential step in delivering a well-structured, user-friendly design.